 Accuracy and Fairness

-Fairmind Guide Format
+Fairmind Format

 We verify factual claims and footnote them with reliable sources.
 When a factual dispute is important to understanding the issue, we explain the dispute rather than take sides.
 When the evidence strongly supports one side, we note that rather than implying false balance.